 “With heart disease being the leading cause of death in the U.S. and Florida, and as someone who was born with a heart defect, finding ways to lower the risks of heart disease and defects is important to me and especially those I represent,” said U.S. Representative Dennis Ross (FL-15).
 “I am happy to see the EPA, under the leadership of Administrator Pruitt, partnering with Hillsborough County in efforts to lower these risks though air quality solutions that allow local governments to manage important decisions and programs that affect their communities.”

-Air pollution can affect heart health and even trigger heart attacks and strokes.
-That’s important information for the one in three Americans who have heart disease, and for the people who love them.
-In a recent study in Environmental Research, EPA scientists looked at data from NASA satellites and EPA ground-based air monitors, and confirmed that heart disease and heart attacks are more likely for individuals who live in places with higher air pollution.
-The study found that exposure to even small additional amounts of fine particle pollution averaged over a year could increase a person’s odds of a heart attack by up to 14 percent.
+Pollution can affect heart health and even trigger heart attacks and strokes.
+In a recent study in Environmental Research, EPA scientists looked at data from NASA satellites and EPA ground-based air monitors.
+They confirmed that heart disease and heart attacks are more likely for individuals who live in places with higher air pollution.
+The study found that exposure to even small amounts of fine particle pollution averaged over a year could increase a person’s odds of a heart attack by up to 14 percent.
+That’s important information for the one in three Americans who have heart disease and for the people who love them.

-For more than forty years, the Clean Air Act has cut pollution as the U.S. economy has grown.
-It has also lowered levels of six common pollutants — particles, ozone, lead, carbon monoxide, nitrogen dioxide and sulfur dioxide — as well as numerous toxic pollutants.
-The progress of the Act reflects efforts by state, local and tribal governments; EPA; private sector companies; environmental groups and others.
+In conclusion, the Clean Air Act has cut pollution for more than forty years as the U.S. economy has grown.
+It has also lowered levels of six common pollutants — particles, ozone, lead, carbon monoxide, nitrogen dioxide, and sulfur dioxide — and numerous toxic pollutants.
+The Act’s progress reflects efforts by state, local and tribal governments; EPA; private sector companies; environmental groups, and others.